 ACT: High School Division, College Entrance Test

 NCA will use the ACT as the test for measuring performance and progress for 11th and 12th-grade students.
 All junior and seniors are required to take the ACT at least once during each of those years.
 After a student has submitted test scores to NCA for both the junior and senior years, he or she will receive a credit on his or her account equal to the cost of one standard ACT registration fee.
-Students who plan to take dual credit as juniors will need to take the ACT during their sophomore year.
+While not required, students are highly encouraged to begin taking the ACT during spring of their sophomore year.

 ASVAB--Armed Services Vocational Aptitude Battery: High School Division